asbor/iu-project-software-engineering/documents/00-Development-Journal/Week-02.md

 * I have been struggling with the installation of the R packages, and the paths between them.
 I have now resolved this issue.

 ### What did I learn?

+* Allthough it is possible to format the tables in the `Rmarkdown` files in such a way that it looks good both the `pdf` and `markdown` output, it appears that Gitbook tends to be ever so slightly more picky about the formatting of the tables and will not render them like the other outputs.
+This is something i will have to keep in mind when writing the documentation.
+I guess there is always a trade-off between the different applications, and since i am considering to substitude Gitbook with some form of self-hosted alternative, like [MkDocs](https://www.mkdocs.org/), this might not be a problem in the future.

 ### What are the tasks for tomorrow?